devtron-labs/devtron/docs/user-guide/creating-application/workflow/ci-pipeline.md

 Pipeline name is an auto-generated name which can also be renamed by clicking on Advanced options.

 ### II.
 Pipeline Execution
 You can select the method you want to execute the pipeline.
-By default the value is automatic.
+By default, the value is automatic.
 In this case it will get automatically triggered if any changes are made to the respective git repository.
 You can set it to manual if you want to trigger the pipeline manually.

 ### III.
 Source Type
 In source type, we can observe that we have three types of mechanisms which can be used for building your CI Pipeline.
 In the drop-down you can observe we have Branch Fixed, Pull Request and Tag Creation.